zuozhenggh/learning-library/security-library/database/data-safe/generate-alerts/generate-alerts.md

 7. From the drop-down list, one at a time, select the **User Creation/Modification** and **Failed Logins by Admin User** alert policies.

 8. Click **Apply Policy**.

     The alert policies are applied while the panel is open.

-9. Wait until the message **Apply Profile Changes on your-target-database-name** is displayed and has the status **Done**.
+9. Wait until both policies are applied.
+The status **Done** is displayed.

     ![Apply and Enable Alert Policy To Target Databases dialog box](images/apply-and-enable-alert-policy-dialog-box.png "Apply and Enable Alert Policy To Target Databases dialog box")

 10. Click **Close**.

-    The two target-policy associations for your target database re listed on the page and show as enabled.
+    The two target-policy associations for your target database are listed on the page and show as enabled.

     ![Two target-policy associations for your target database](images/two-target-policy-associations-for-target.png "Two target-policy associations for your target database")

 ## Task 3: Perform activity on your target database to cause alerts in Oracle Data Safe

-In this task, you access Oracle Database Actions in Oracle Cloud Infrastructure and perform some activities on your target database to generate some audit data.
-First you purposely try to log in as the `ADMIN` user with incorrect passwords.
-Then, you sign in and create a user account.
+Access Oracle Database Actions in Oracle Cloud Infrastructure and perform some activities on your target database to generate some audit data.
+First, purposely try to log in as the `ADMIN` user with incorrect passwords.
+Then, sign in and create a user account.

 1. From the navigation menu, select **Oracle Database**, and then **Autonomous Transaction Processing**.